dragonfly-science/dragonfly-website/content/what-we-do/statistical-analysis/content.md

 ---
 title: Statistical analysis
 subtitle: >
-  Statistical analysis allows us to deal with uncertainty in a principled way, helping clients to make the best decision in an uncertain world.
+  Statistical analysis allows us to deal with uncertainty in a principled way.
+This enables clients to make the best decision in an uncertain world.
 author:
   - people/large-kath/content.md
 quote: >
-  A good relationship with our clients is essential – both to find out how we can meet their needs, and what expertise they can contribute to the project.
+    We really value our relationships with scientific and industry experts to help us understand the data we’re analysing.
+A good two-way relationship with clients is also essential – it enables us to find out what they need as well as what expertise they can contribute to the project.
-  We strongly value our relationships with scientific and industry experts to help us understand the data we’re analysing.
 description: >
   Why we use statistical analysis in our analyses of complex real-world situations.
 teaserTitle: Statistical analysis
 teaserIntro: >
-  Statistical analysis allows us to deal with uncertainty in a principled way, helping clients to make the best decision in an uncertain world.
+  Statistical analysis allows us to deal with uncertainty in a principled way.
+This enables clients to make the best decision in an uncertain world.
 teaserCTAbutton: Read more
 teaserAnchorId: stats
 teaserSVG: /what-we-do/statistical-analysis/WWD_Statistical1.svg